harshchaudh/picTalk/README.md

 - **Backend**

-    - **Flask**: A lightweight and flexible web framework that handles the server-side logic, routing, and request handling.
+    - **Flask**: A lightweight and flexible web framework that handles server-side logic, routing, and request handling.
     - **SQLAlchemy**: An ORM (Object-Relational Mapping) tool used for database interactions, making it easy to perform CRUD operations.
     - **Flask-Login**: Manages user authentication and session handling, ensuring secure login and logout functionalities.